ssciwr/mease-hpc-setup/docs/index.md

 Log in to the cluster with username `hd_UNIID`, where `UNIID` is your uni-id:

 ```
-ssh hd_ab213@bwforcluster.bwservices.uni-heidelberg.de
+ssh hd_ab123@bwforcluster.bwservices.uni-heidelberg.de
 ```

-It will ask you for your service password, and your OTP (the current 6-digit token from your authenticator app)
+It will ask you for your bwForCluster service password, and your OTP (the current 6-digit token displayed in your authenticator app)

 After logging into the cluster, do